keymapperorg/KeyMapper/README.md

   <img width="200" height="auto" src="https://github.com/sds100/KeyMapper/blob/master/app/src/main/ic_launcher-web.png">
   <br/>

 Key Mapper is a free and open source Android app that can remap your buttons and fingerprint reader gestures.
-The aim of this project is to allow anyone to map their buttons in any combination to anything.
+The aim of this project is to allow anyone to remap their buttons with (almost) infinite flexibility.
 </b>
 </p>